rdig/fcc-calculator/readme.md

 Welcome!

-The project is meant to replicate a simple pocket calculator
+The project is meant to replicate a simple pocket calculator.

 This was build to complete a [FreeCodeCamp challenge](http://www.freecodecamp.com/challenges/build-a-javascript-calculator).
 You can use the code as you see fit, just don't use my personal name (scrub it out).
 See [license](./license.md).

+## Features

+- Mouse based input

+- Keyboard based input (with highlighting)

+- Restrictions for various disallowed operations (no numbers after percent, only operators)

+- Operations history display

+- Responsive

+- Minimalist design

 ## Dependencies